carissalow/rapids/docs/usage/snakemake_docs.rst

     SMS:
         TYPES : [received, sent]
-        METRICS:
+        FEATURES:
             received: [count, distinctcontacts, timefirstsms, timelastsms, countmostfrequentcontact]
             sent: [count, distinctcontacts, timefirstsms, timelastsms, countmostfrequentcontact]
         DAY_SEGMENTS: *day_segments

-The ``TYPES`` setting defines the type of SMS data that will be analyzed. ``METRICS`` defines the metric data for each the type of SMS data being analyzed.
+The ``TYPES`` setting defines the type of SMS data that will be analyzed. ``FEATURES`` defines the features of the data for each the type of SMS data being analyzed.
 Finally, ``DAY_SEGMENTS`` list the day segment (times of day) that the data is captured.

 .. _rules-syntax: